ISAC (Independent Scientific Advisory Committee) for MHRA Database Research

-Guidance on the content of CPRD ISAC applications can now be downloaded from the ISAC section of our website.
+The Guidance on the content of CPRD ISAC applications has been updated and can be found under the ISAC section of our website.
 A PDF copy is also available for download.
+Changes and additions to the previous guidance document are highlighted - we would urge all applicants including regular CPRD users to read the updates.
 Please ensure that all protocols submitted to the Committee are developed along the lines of the updated guidance.

 The ISAC is a non-statutory expert advisory body established in 2006 by the Secretary of State to provide advice on research related requests to access data from the Yellow Card Scheme and data provided by Clinical Practice Research Datalink (CPRD).
 Members were appointed by the Appointments Commission.

 Terms of Reference

 To consider and provide advice to MHRA on applications for Yellow Card data which fall outside Freedom of Information provisions, and all research projects which propose the use of data obtained from the Clinical Practice Research Datalink.
 In particular, ISAC should consider the following:

 - Scientific issues

 - medical aspects